moayad-star/wordlist/README.md

 Now with wordlist you can create a perfect password list

 # What's special?
-> What is special about these tools and what drives you to use them instead of the rest?
+> What is special about these tool and what drives you to use them instead of the rest?
+>
 > Strength, flexibility and smoothness while avoiding mistakes and a simple appearance
 > That's not enough features?
 Of course it's not enough, you need the best.
 > WhLet's explain the features.
 ## Features

-* Smooth appearance (succulent on the image below)
+* Smooth appearance

 * Constant updates